Sarens Showcases its Nuclear Capabilities at the 5th India Nuclear Build Congress

 Stijn Sarens presents Sarens' solutions and the SGC cranes to serve and be part of India's nuclear expansion.

-May 2019: India is a growing nuclear power, 22 nuclear units currently provide India with 6219 MWe of generating capacity.
+May 2019: India is a growing nuclear power having 22 nuclear units currently which provide India with 6219 MWe of generating capacity.
 India has planned to reach 22.48 GWe Nuclear Capacity by 2031 through domestic and international cooperation, which accounts for 5-6 percent of the overall energy mix.
 Currently, 7 nuclear units totaling 5400 MWe are under construction.
-Construction is planned to begin on 19 further units within the next few years, including ten indigenously designed PHWRs which are scheduled to start up by 2031 as well as reactors from overseas vendors.
+Construction is planned to begin on 19 further units within the next few years, including 10 indigenously designed PHWRs which are scheduled to start by 2031 as well as reactors from overseas vendors.

-On the other hand, Sarens is a global recognized leader in nuclear power sector.
-We have been associated with some of the major nuclear projects globally with our 3200T - 5000T capacity SGC cranes providing heavy lifting and transport solutions.
+On the other hand, Sarens is a globally recognized leader in nuclear power sector.
+We have been associated with some of the major nuclear projects served by our 3200T - 5000T capacity SGC cranes.
 Sarens has recently launched the biggest crane in the world - the SGC 250 with a lifting capacity of 5000T.
 One of the most unique features of SGC-250 is it's the ability to relocate the fully-rigged crane on site from one lifting position to another.
 This is not only unique to Sarens, but to the entire global crane industry.
 The crane has two sets of wheels: one for slewing 360° and one for travelling.
 The second set is hydraulically retractable and is pushed out whenever the crane needs to travel.

-To showcase our capability of providing customized solutions for the expanding nuclear market of India, our Global Key Account Manager, Stijn Sarens addressed the 5th India Nuclear Build Congress in Mumbai this May.
+To showcase our capability of providing customised solutions for the expanding nuclear market of India, our Global Key Account Manager, Stijn Sarens addressed the 5th India Nuclear Build Congress in Mumbai this May.